-The Department of the Treasury Bureaus and the Department disseminates a wide variety of information to the public.
-Section 515 of the Treasury and General Government Appropriations Act for Fiscal Year 2001 [Public Law 106-554] requires the DepartmentFederal agencies to issue guidelines ensuring and maximizing the quality, utility, objectivity, and integrity of disseminated information.
+The Department of the Treasury disseminates a variety of information to the public.
+Section 515 of the Treasury and General Government Appropriations Act for Fiscal Year 2001 [Public Law 106-554] requires Federal agencies to issue guidelines ensuring and maximizing the quality, utility, objectivity, and integrity of disseminated information.